d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 * See [here](https://docs.aws.amazon.com/sagemaker/latest/dg/fact-machines-howitworks.html)
 * Three terms in the equation are a global bias term, the linear terms model, and the factorization terms that model the pairwise interactions between the variables

+## Clustering

+Group objects based on similarities.

+* Unsupervized algorithms that aim to group things such that they are with other things more similar than different.

+K-Means

+* Unsupervised algorithm that attempts to find discrete groupings within data, where members of a group are as similar to one another and as different as possible from members of other groups.
+The Euclidean distance between these points represents the similarity of the corresponding observations.

+* K-Means will take in a list of things with attributes.
+You specify which attributes indicate similarity and the algorithm will attempt to group them together such that they are with other similar things.
+Similarity is calculated based on the distance between identifying attributes.

+SageMaker K-Means

+* Expects tabular data.
+Rows represent the observations tha you want to cluster and the columns represent attributes of the observations
+* You must know enough about the data set to propose attributes that will define similarity.
+If you have no idea, there are ways around this too.
+* SageMaker uses a modified k-means algorithm.
+AWS uses a modified version of the web-scale K-menas algorithm, which it claims to be more accurate.
+* CPU instances recommended.
+GPU instances can be used but SageMaker's K-means can only use one GPU.
+* Training is still a thing.
+You want to make sure you model is still accurate and using the best identifying attributes.
+Your data just doesn't have labels.
+* You define number of features and clusters.
+You must define the number of features for the algorithm to analyze and the number of clusters you want.

+Examples:

+* PCM
+* Handwritten digit recognition (MNIST data set)

+## Classification

+K-Nearest Nieghbor

+* An index-based, non-parametric method for classification or regression.
+For classification, the algorithm queries the k points that are closest to the sample point and returns the most frequently used label as the predicted label.
+For regression, the algoriym queries the k closest points to the sample point and returns the average of the feature values as predicted value.
+* Predicts the value or classification based on that which you decide are closest.
+It can be used to classify or predict a value (average value of nearest neighbors)

+Some details

+* You choose the number of neighbors.
+You include a value for k, or in other words, the number of closest neighbors to use for classifying.
+* KNN is lazy.
+Does not use training data points to generalize but rather use them to figure out who's nearby.
+* The training data stays in memory.
+KNN doesn't learn but rather use the training dataset to decide on similar samples.

+Use cases:

+* Credit ratings - group people together for credit rick based on attributes they share with others of known credit usage
+* Product recommendation - based on what someone likes, recommend similar items they might also like.

+Beware

+* Prone to biasing
+    * Redlining - the practive of literally drawing lines around neighborhoods and classifying those as best, still desireable, definitely declining, hazardour.
+Public and private entities would then use those redline maps to deny home loans, insurance, and other services for those less desirable areas, regardless of the qualifications of the applicant.